fossillogic/fossil-sanity/README.md

    ```

 3. **Integrate the Dependency**
-   Add the following to your `meson.build` file to include Fossil Sanity:
+   Add the following to your `meson.build` file:

    ```meson
    dep = dependency('fossil-sanity')